Revelation: Chapter 4

 In Revelation 4:8, John observes each of the four living creatures about the throne of God continually singing:

 Holy, holy, holy is the Lord God Almighty, who was, and is, and is to come.
-They cry out Holy three times in recognition of the triune nature of God; the Father, Son, and Holy Spirit.
-They are also giving praise to God for His eternal nature and in the Son establishing His throne on the throne of David on this earth.
+They cry out Holy three times in recognition of the triune nature of God: the Father, Son, and Holy Spirit.
+They also praise God for His eternal nature and the Son establishing His throne on the throne of David on this earth.
 The Lord will be taking back dominion over this world that Adam lost to Satan in the Garden of Eden.

 In Revelation 4:10-11, John views the continuing praises toward God.
 Whenever the creatures cry out their praises to God, the elders respond: